How Much Is My Website Worth? (Website Valuation Guide)

 When you’re ready to sell, you’ll need to decide if you want to use a website broker or try to find a buyer on your own.
 The most common reason for selling privately rather than using a broker is to avoid paying broker fees.
 However, from my experience, most buyers take this into consideration when determining what they’re willing to pay.

-For example, If you’re trying to sell a site with $10,000 of average monthly profit at a multiple of 42x monthly profit, the value is $420,000.
+For example, if you’re trying to sell a site with $10,000 of average monthly profit at a multiple of 42x monthly profit, the value is $420,000.
 The average broker fee on that amount would be 15%, leaving you with $357,000 after the fees.

 If you’re selling privately, many buyers will not be willing to pay $420,000 because they know you’re not paying broker fees.
 They’ll often reduce the valuation accordingly.
 The $357,000 you’d get after broker fees equals just under 36x average monthly profit, and that may be what a private buyer would be willing to pay.